-The total project cost for this intersection is estimated at \$5.0 M. Of this cost \$600,000 is eligible for funding through the Transportation Capital Expansion Fee (TCEF) program (which will be funded with this offer), \$550,000 will be allocated from the Arterial Intersections CCIP funding, and \$2.25 M comes from the federal safety grant.
-The remaining \$1.6 M will need to be funded through a capital project (linked to a separate offer submitted for KFCG funding).
+The total project cost for this intersection has a concept-level estimate of \$5.0 M. Of this cost \$600,000 is eligible for funding through the Transportation Capital Expansion Fee (TCEF) program (which will be funded with this offer as the maximum development contribution to this project), \$550,000 will be allocated from the Arterial Intersections CCIP funding, and \$2.25 M comes from the federal safety grant.
+The project team will complete the design, final estimate, and position the project for construction in the 2021 / 2022 budget cycle.